-If you’ve had the pleasure of converting film slides of days gone by to the digital format, you may have experienced that bittersweet feeling of excitement mingled with a tinge of disappointment upon first viewing the dust, debris and tiny fibers accumulated by storage over the years in the scanned result.
+If you’ve had the pleasure of converting film slides of days-gone-by to the digital format, you may have experienced that bittersweet feeling of excitement mingled with a tinge of disappointment upon first viewing the dust, debris and fiber-laden results accumulated in closets, basements and attics worldwide.

 - Common color casts of Kodachrome vs Fujichrome

-- Correcting Purple color casting via White Balance adjustment
+- Correcting purple color cast via white balance adjustment

-- Enhancing color and detail via single-image HDR in Photomatix Pro
+- Enhancing color and detail via single-image HDR processing via Aurora HDR / Photomatix Pro.

-Thanks for visiting, as always.
-I hope you find the information helpful.
-If you have any questions along the way, please leave them in the comments section below or feel free to drop me a line at [email protected].
+Thanks for visiting, as always, I hope you find the information helpful.
+Questions or comments?
+Please leave them in the comments below to assist others on their journey.